Why do I need to Stretch?

 When we sit with our knees bent, the three hamstring muscles relax, they attach on our ‘sit bones’ (ischial tuberosities) and partly the back of the Femur.
 At the other end they attach below the inside and outside of the knee.
 They are, in essence a postural muscle responsible for controlling the strong quadriceps on the front of our legs.
 They need to remain in a state of constant readiness, called resting tone.
 If shortened for any length of time, small receptors in the muscles called ‘muscle spindles’ measure their length, send messages via the spinal cord to the cerebellum to reduce the resting tone length.

 This is why after being seated for any length of time at a desk or in a car, plane, train or sofa, the act of standing become difficult as the muscles have become shortened.
 Stretching helps to re-set the resting tone to be longer again and also improve speeds and stride length when training.

 Does Stretching Help?

 Many patients ask about the benefits of stretching and whether or not it may help with their back problems.
-I shall attempt here to explain the various benefits and disadvantages to be aware of in yourself, that may make Stretching part of your daily activities.
+We will attempt here to explain the various benefits and disadvantages to be aware of within yourself, that may make Stretching part of your daily activities.

 Recommended Daily stretches

 Hamstrings, Hip Flexors, Gluteals, Calves, Neck muscles.
-For more details visit the following five pages on body areas for stretching.
+For more details visit the following five pages on differing body areas for stretching.